cc5212/2020-drought-in-Chile/README.md

 ## Visualization of results.
 Finally, we plot this data to show the behavior of them and perform the corresponding analysis.
-We also repeat this process for seasonal precipitation, calculating the cumulated precipitation for summer, autumn, winter and spring.

 # Results